 The specific objectives of the project are:

-- To update the BSc programmes by defining the structure of the new Forensic Computing Pathway, which will be recognized by all consortium partners.
+- To augment existing the existing B.Sc. programmes of the project partner Universities by defining the structure of a new Forensic Computing Pathway, which will be recognized and endorsed by all consortium partners.

-- To develop, validate and implement a set of 8 courses, on emerging areas of Forensic Computing that address the following: Digital Investigation, Issues in Criminal Justice, Digital Forensics - mobile and network, Emerging Trends, Digital Evidence.
+- To develop, validate and implement a set of eight courses, on emerging areas of Forensic Computing that cover, amongst other topics, the following: Digital Investigation, Criminal Justice Issues, Digital Forensics, Emerging Trends in Digital Forensic and Digital Evidence Collection.

-- To develop 4 case studies in Forensic Computing using student-centred adaptive e-learning contemporary education methodology, which focus on computer crime and computer Investigation.
+- To develop four hands-on case studies in Forensic Computing using the latest, student-centred, adaptive, e-learning education methodology, with a focus on computer crime and computer investigation.

-- Additionally, to create opportunities of collaboration between academia and industry in the Forensic Computing field.
+- To create opportunities of collaboration between academia and industry in the Forensic Computing field.

-- To establish Forensic Computing laboratories at partner countries universities which will be used for teaching and research.
+- To establish Forensic Computing laboratories at partner country universities which will be used for teaching and research.